Viacom looks to U.S. mobile deals as young viewers flee TV

-NEW YORK, Oct 26 (Reuters) - Viacom Inc is trying a new tactic in its multi-front effort to win back younger U.S. viewers ditching expensive cable TV packages: seeking deals directly with mobile phone networks.
+NEW YORK (Reuters) - Viacom Inc is trying a new tactic in its multi-front effort to win back younger U.S. viewers ditching expensive cable TV packages: seeking deals directly with mobile phone networks.

 Media companies and mobile networks are increasingly dependent on each other for content and distribution.
 AT&T Inc’s pending $85.4 billion purchase of Time Warner Inc, for example, is a means for the No. 2 wireless carrier to own the content that its mobile users want to stream.